scrabbletank/farhome-rules/monstroustreasure.md

 ***Claw.*** *Melee Attack:* 5 AP, 2/0/3/0/0 - Deals 1 wound and 2 wound dice in damage.

 ***Faerie Orb.*** *Maneuver*, *Special:* 7 AP, Range 5, 2/3/0/0/0 - The faerie dragon turns into an orb of blue fire and dashes 5 tiles in a straight line, hitting all creatures in its path.
 All creatures targeted make a Dexterity save taking 2 wounds and 2 wound dice in fire damage.
-The Dragon appears next to the creature and avoids opportunity attacks or damaging effects while travelling.
+The Dragon appears next to the creature, avoiding opportunity attacks or damaging effects while travelling.

 ***Blink.*** *Maneuver, Reaction:* 3 AP</br>On being hit by an attack, maneuver, or spell the faerie dragon can momentarily blink out of existence.
 The dragon takes no effects from the attack and appears in their position at the start of their next turn.

-***Confusion Breath.*** *Once Per Day, Special:* 8 AP</br>Breathes a euphoric fire that clouds creatures minds hitting all creatures in a 6 tile arc from the dragon.
+***Confusion Breath.*** *Once Per Day, Special:* 8 AP, 1/4/0/0/0</br>Breathes a euphoric fire that clouds creatures minds hitting all creatures in a 6x6 tile arc from the dragon.
 Creatures make a Willpower save, becoming confused for the next 10 minutes on fail.
 While confused, at the start of each turn they roll a wound die.
 On a wound they take no action, instead moving in a random direction.
 Each time they take damage they make a Willpower save against 2 superior dice, ending the effect on success.
 ___

 #### Night Hag